taijusanagi/NFTBeats/README.md

 ## Solution

 That's where NFTBeats comes in.
-We're the service for tracking NFT on Tron blockchain.
-With our easy-to-use platform, you can quickly and easily see NFT-related data and also you can use it in your dApps with our open-source API.
+We're the service for tracking NFT on the TRON blockchain.
+With our easy-to-use platform, you can quickly and easily see NFT-related data and use it in your dApps with our open-source API.

 ![api](./docs/api.png)

 ## Inspiration

-We're inspired by Dune Analytics and Moralis.
+Dune Analytics and Moralis inspire us.
 Two industry leaders in the world of blockchain data aggregation.
 And just like them, we're committed to providing our users with the most accurate and up-to-date NFT information possible.

 ## Technical Challenge

-Tron blockchain block-producing time is 3 seconds, which is much faster than Ethereum.
+TRON blockchain block-producing time is 3 seconds, much faster than Ethereum.

 This speed makes data syncing a bit difficult, I had to build a parallel processing architecture by google cloud run.

-And data API should be very flexible, I used Hasura for the GraphQL engine and it makes development much faster.
+And data API should be very flexible, I used Hasura for the GraphQL engine, and it makes development much faster.

 ![how-it-works](./docs/how-it-works.jpg)

 ## Plan

 ![plan](./docs/plan.png)

+## Accomplishments that we're proud of

+Successfully built the syncing backend and API with a beautiful frontend

+## What we learned

+- TRON and Ethereum difference
+- How to build a backend to sync blockchain information

+## What's next for NFTBeats

+- More data to sync, such as NFT metadata

+- Sync all block data and calculate the approximate running cost, then decide premium plan fee

 ## Others